Bipartisan lawmakers reach ‘tentative’ infrastructure deal

 Mr. Biden’s initial talks with the Senate GOP broke down, in part, over the definition of infrastructure.
 The White House initially proposed spending about $2.25 trillion, with most of the money earmarked for social welfare and combating climate change.

-Republicans rejected not only the figure but also the scope, arguing infrastructure spending should focus exclusively on repairing the nation’s roads and bridges.
+Republicans rejected not only the figure but also the scope, arguing infrastructure spending should focus exclusively on repairing and upgrading the nation’s roads, bridges, airports and similar facilities.

 “The bipartisanship that has defined infrastructure policy for years is becoming the exception to Democrats’ new partisan rule,” said Senate Minority Leader Mitch McConnell, Kentucky Republican.
-“Our Democratic friends have taken to using infrastructure as a code for a growing wishlist of unrelated liberal spending.”
+“Our Democratic friends have taken to using ‘infrastructure’ as a code for a growing wishlist of unrelated liberal spending.”

 The bipartisan group led by Ms. Sinema and Mr. Romney seems to agree.
 Their “tentative” framework prioritizes upgrading existing transportation systems, while bowing slightly to Mr. Biden’s green energy ambitions by providing money for electric vehicle charging stations.

-“There’s some infrastructure there, for instance … charging stations [are] infrastructure,” said Sen. Rob Portman, an Ohio Republican.
+“There’s some infrastructure there, for instance … charging stations [are] infrastructure,” said Sen. Rob Portman, Ohio Republican.

-It is uncertain, though, if that will be enough to bring along progressive Democrats.
-Many on the left are pining for the White House to abandon bipartisanship and commit to proceeding forward on strictly party lines.
+It is uncertain, though, whether that will be enough to bring along progressive Democrats.
+Many on the left are pining for the White House to abandon bipartisanship and commit to proceeding on strictly party lines.

 “In case it wasn’t clear already, it certainly is now: Republicans are not going to do what needs to be done for working families,” said Democratic Rep. Pramila Jayapal of Washington, the chairwoman of the Congressional Progressive Caucus.